FROM THE GROUND UP

 Are your art pieces a true representation of the subject?

 My portraits are created directly from the photographs taken during the initial photographic sitting with the subject.
 They’re not hand drawn or painted copies, they are the original photographs themselves carefully crafted into a unique, lasting portrait.
 As such each completed commission is a completely accurate, hyper detailed and lifelike physical representation of the subject.

-Which areas do you cover?
+Which geographical areas do you cover?

 How long will the initial photography sitting last?

-…My dog gets nervous around strangers, will this be OK?
+My dog can get nervous around strangers, will this be accounted for?